tc39/proposal-record-tuple/README.md

 };
 // TypeError: Can't use a non-const type in a const declaration

-const constContainer = #{
-    instance: null,
-};
-constContainer with .instance = new MyClass();
-// TypeError: Can't use a non-const type in a const operation

 const tuple = #[1, 2, 3];

 tuple.map(x => new MyClass(x));